top of page

 Let's see the end-user experience

-As the enrollment type is determined-based, users will be presented with two options initially, with the remaining options available based on user selection.
+Since the enrollment type is determined-based, users will first see two options, with additional options becoming available depending on their selection.

 Note you will see your Tenant name instead of Organization